 5. Compares you to everyone else in their life.
 Ex-lovers, friends, family members, and your eventual replacement.
 When idealizing, they make you feel special by telling you how much better you are than these people.
 When devaluing, they use these comparisons to hurt you.

 6. Lies & excuses.
 There is always an excuse for everything, even things that don’t require excusing.
 They make up lies faster than you can question them.
 They will always blame others—it is never their fault.
 They spend more time rationalizing their behavior than improving it.

 7. No startle response.
-Total absence of anxiety, fear, and worry where there otherwise should be.
+The total absence of anxiety, fear, and worry where there otherwise should be.
 They are also very easily bored by the familiar.
-You write this off as calm and cool, often feeling inferior and over-sensitive because you have normal human emotions.
+You may write this off as calm and cool, often feeling inferior and over-sensitive because you have normal human emotions.